linode/developers/hugo/content/networking/vpn/set-up-a-hardened-openvpn-server.md

 5. The permissions of `/etc/openvpn/easy-rsa/keys` are `0700`, which do not allow for group or world access to the key and certificate files.
 For this reason, keep `keys` as the storage location for server credentials by specifying the absolute paths in OpenVPN's `server.conf`.

-    {: .file-excerpt}
+    {{< file-excerpt >}}
 /etc/openvpn/server.conf
 :   ~~~ conf
 # Any X509 key management system can be used.
 # OpenVPN can also use a PKCS #12 formatted key file
 # (see "pkcs12" directive in man page).
 ca /etc/openvpn/easy-rsa/keys/ca.crt
 cert /etc/openvpn/easy-rsa/keys/server.crt
 key /etc/openvpn/easy-rsa/keys/server.key  # This file should be kept secret

+{{< /file-excerpt >}}

         # Diffie hellman parameters.
         # Generate your own with: